otherpirate/upwork-scraping/README.md

 I did not get the full email from user information, I think I can get it after clicking on the edit button (Not done yet)

 Since all the HTML is already mocked, is pretty easy to start the unit tests

+Once the profile is with the wrong data (i.g password), the message never leaves the queue.
+We should put a limit of NACKs in messages.

+A first step should save user, pwd, and secret on an isolated database, to keep the relevant data storage for a long period.
+With it, we can refresh user information or get more data once Upwork make it available